 Typically does not operate from Friday afternoon until Saturday evening.

-Private transfer services ("sheruts") and taxis operate.
+Private shuttle services ("sheruts") and taxi services operate.

 Taxis and ride-sharing apps offer convenient ways to travel, especially during Shabbat or for direct routes.
 Licensed taxis are white with a yellow sign on top.
 They use meters (moniot).
 Hail them on the street, find them at designated taxi stands, or order via apps.
 Always ensure the driver activates the meter at the start of the ride.
 Agreeing on a fixed fare beforehand is possible for extended trips, but the meter is usually cheaper for standard city rides.
 Base fare is around ₪12-15.
-A typical short ride within The White city might cost ₪30-60.
+A typical short ride within Tel Aviv might cost ₪30-60.
 An air terminal surcharge applies to the airport pickups or drop-offs.

 Available, but less frequent for tourists due to traffic.

 The White city is a pedestrian and cyclist-friendly city, especially in its central areas.
-The Promenade (Tayelet) stretches along the coastline, ideal for walks, jogs, and bike rides.
+The Promenade (Tayelet) stretches along the shore, ideal for walks, jogs, and bike rides.
 Rothschild Boulevard is a wide, tree-lined avenue with pedestrian and bike paths, Bauhaus architecture, and cafes.
 Old Jaffa features pedestrianized alleys and historical sites.
 Neve Tzedek offers charming, quiet roads for leisurely strolls.

 Numerous guided walking excursions concentrate on Bauhaus architecture, Old Jaffa, street art, and food.